 CB radios are extremely popular among truckers, RV and motorhome campers, and even off-roaders and outdoor explorers.
 CB radios can be used in place of cell phones, which is perfect for people who often find themselves in places without service.

 CB radios, much like marine radios, have specific frequencies on which certain calls can be made.
-For CB radios, channel 9 is for emergency calls, and channel 19 is reserved for truckers to report on road conditions and other traffic-related concerns.
+For CB radios, channel 9 is for emergency calls, and channel 19 is reserved for truckers to report to other trucks on road conditions on highways and other traffic-related concerns.

 There are a few setbacks when using a CB radio, especially on a boat.
 CB radios are not as popular as they once were and many boats no longer use them, which can make contacting someone through a CB radio difficult.